QueryForge Initial Ship

 What Worked

-The core learning loop was established early.
-Query execution and the challenge list gave the project an immediate educational shape.
+The core learning loop was established early, and query execution plus challenges gave the project immediate educational shape.

 What Failed

-The first version was intentionally narrow, so many of the richer teacher-facing and progress-tracking features were still absent at this point.
+The first version was intentionally narrow, so richer teacher-facing and progress-tracking features were still missing.

 What's Next

-Expand the challenge system, improve the student workflow, and start building the supporting features that make QueryForge more useful in class.
+Expand the challenge system, smooth the student workflow, and layer in the supporting features needed for classroom use.